Logo Futurismo

 David Rodrigues | Ilhéu de Vila Franca and the town of the same name

-Furthermore, note that the naval club of Vila Franca is organizing some underwater clean-ups every year and anyone is welcome to join!
-It is a great opportunity to help preserve this unique site and to see it closer.
+Furthermore, note that the Naval Club of Vila Franca organizes underwater clean-ups every year, and anyone is welcome to participate.
+It is an excellent opportunity to help preserve this unique site and to see it closely.

 Álvaro RP | Some of the fish you can find while snorkeling in Ilhéu de Vila Franca